 Clare Jarmy, Trustee

 Clare Jarmy has taught at Bedales for 12 years, and has enjoyed working day-to-day with those attending the school on bursaries, as well as supporting fundraising and events.
 Prior to teaching, she had a brief spell in working in educational fundraising.
 Having herself been a recipient of a bursary when she was at school, she has experienced directly the transformative benefits, as well as the challenges of bursary support.

 Christopher Campbell, Trustee

 Christopher is a senior partner at CapVest, an international private equity firm.
 He is a dual citizen of the U.S.A, where he was born and raised, and the U.K., where he has lived and worked for over 20 years.
 Christopher holds a degree in European History from the University of Pennsylvania and before that attended Westminster School, a boarding school in Connecticut where he now serves as a Trustee.
-He is a current Bedales parent.
+He is a former Bedales parent.